 ASGI continued to document nationality-based barriers to access the procedure, specifically as regards people from Morocco, Egypt, Tunisia, Albania, Serbia, Colombia, El Salvador, and in some cases Pakistan and Nigeria.

-In conclusion, even though the Questura is not entitled to know in detail the applicant’s personal history, some Questure, before filling in the C3, ask the applicant to provide a written statement concerning his or her personal reasons for fleeing from the country of origin.
+Additionally, even though the Questura is not entitled to know in detail the applicant’s personal history, some Questure ask the applicant to provide a written statement concerning his or her personal reasons for fleeing from the country of origin before filling in the C3.
 If the person concerned is not able to write, it has recorded happening that the interpreter writes for him or her.

 The time limits for registration of asylum applications set by the Procedure Decree are generally not respected.

 Differential treatment has been reported depending on whether asylum seekers were accommodated in a centre or lived alone.
 In Caserta, Campania, according to the reports, asylum seekers not living in a reception centre can wait up to one year for the registration, while those accommodated usually wait just one month.
 The same difference, albeit less sizable, has been reported for example in Como and Milan, Lombardy, Florence, Tuscany and Rome, Lazio.
 In Udine, after quarantine the asylum seekers are sent to the CAS, after which they wait on average from 2 to 4 months for the formalisation of the asylum application.

 In practice, the possibility of accessing the asylum procedure inside a pre-removal detention centre (CPR) results limited due to the lack of appropriate legal information and assistance, and to administrative obstacles.
 In fact, according to the Reception Decree, people are informed about the possibility to seek international protection by the managing body of the centre.